September 29, 2023 1 Comment on Make the 211 Middy Blouse into a Dress

-As mentioned before, I constructed the blouse portion of the dress according the pattern instructions, but left the underarm and side seams un-sewn.
+I constructed the blouse portion of the dress according the pattern instructions, but left the underarm and side seams un-sewn.
 It is easier to sew the side seams all at once, after the skirt and pockets are attached.

-The blouse portion is nearly complete, except for sewing up the under arm seams and side seams.
+The blouse portion is nearly complete, except for sewing up the under-arm seams and side seams.

 Now to construct the front and back skirt portions of the dress.
-The skirt portion I designed is a simple A-line with two horizontal pleats near the bottom to add a vintage touch.
+The skirt I designed is a simple A-line with two horizontal pleats near the bottom to add a vintage touch.

 The bottom edge of the blouse determines the width of the top of the skirt portion.
-The bottom edge of the front and back portion of my blouse measured 23.5 inches (60cm) wide, therefore the top of the front and back skirt must be the same.
-I cut the front and back of the skirt from my fabric folded in half, so the bottom edge of the front and back skirt was as wide as my fabric would allow (29.5"/75cm wide or half of the 59"/150cm wide fabric) and the top was 11.75 in.(30cm) at the fold (and 23.5"/60cm when opened).
+The bottom edge of the front and back of my blouse measured 23.5 inches (60cm) wide, therefore the top of the front and back skirt must be the same.
+I cut the front and back of the skirt with my fabric folded in half, so the bottom edge of the front and back skirt was as wide as my fabric would allow (29.5"/75cm wide or half of the 59"/150cm wide fabric) and the top was 11.75 in.(30cm) at the fold (and 23.5"/60cm when opened).

 You can cut your skirt as long (or short) as you want.
 I wanted my skirt to be a bit longer than mid-calf length, and I wanted to add pleats to the skirt for interest.
 The pleats meant that I cut the skirt about 4 inches longer than needed, to make two, 1-inch pleats.
 If you add pleats to your skirt, make sure you make the pleats at the exact same place on the front and back so they match when sewn together.

 First, sew the front skirt to the front of the blouse at the bottom hem of the blouse.
-Then, sew the back of the skirt to the back of the blouse at the bottom hem of the blouse.
+Then, sew the back skirt to the back of the blouse at the bottom hem of the blouse.

-One of the two skirt pieces with it's two pleats ready to be added to the bottom blouse edge.
+One of the two skirt pieces with its two pleats ready to be added to the bottom blouse edge.